mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-azure-pipelines.md

     name: pipelines-templates
     ref: 'master'
 ```
 The idea with this instruction is to let Azure Pipelines knows that you are importing other files from another Team Project in Azure DevOps.
-In the example above, we have placed some configuration files and the common logic of the pipeline (check [mlp Setup](configure-azure-pipelines.md#mlp-setup) for details) in a different Project, in order to have a centralize point where to manage the common logic of all the Deploy pipelines.
+In the example above, we have placed some configuration files and the common logic of the pipeline (check [Template Setup](configure-azure-pipelines.md#template-setup) for details) in a different Project, in order to have a centralize point where to manage the common logic of all the Deploy pipelines.
 :::info
 The DevOps Project that you are pointing must be inside the very same DevOps Organization of the one where the Pipeline is running.
 :::